University of Lynchburg President Dr. Kenneth R. Garren sent the following message to members of the LC campus community Thursday evening:

 Earlier this week we received the results of the United States Presidential Election.
 It was a very emotional campaign and at times was carried with neither grace nor dignity.
 But we need to move forward and unite as a nation and likewise unite as a campus community.
 I now call upon members of our community to treat each other with respect and dignity and to be sensitive to those who may hold very different views from ourselves or who may have voted for a different candidate.
 Conversations related to the election may include an array of emotions and some discussions may make us uncomfortable.
 In all of our exchanges, as we promote inclusion, we must show respect for others, and always be sensitive to the feelings of others.

-Lynchburg College has always prided itself on being a community that cares for one another.
+University of Lynchburg has always prided itself on being a community that cares for one another.
 We are a community that exhibits unity, regardless of our differences.
 Our diversity makes us strong.

-Lynchburg College must continue to be a community that strives to uphold its core institutional values:
+University of Lynchburg must continue to be a community that strives to uphold its core institutional values:

 - Integrity: Our policies and procedures, our treatment of one another, and our own behaviors demonstrate a commitment to fairness, honesty, and principle.